AskBob's Best of 2015 - Part One

-I want to send a big THANKS to the 41,000 readers who made the AskBob website a busy place in 2014!
-Over 250 new articles were published this year, and many of you contributed your own comments.
-Since I'm a numbers guy, I asked my robot to scan the logs to find the most popular articles, based on your views, clicks, and recommendations.
+I want to send a big THANKS to the 40,000+ readers who made the AskBob website a busy place in 2015!
+I celebrated the 10th anniversary of this newsletter, and there are over 1700 articles here now.
+Many of you contribute your own comments, which I love.
+Since I'm a numbers guy, I asked my robot to scan the server logs to find the most popular articles.
 Here are ten of the top articles for you to review.
 I hope you'll read each one, leave your own comments, and forward this to a friend...

 Can you really get free satellite TV?
 Yes!
 If you're paying for satellite TV service, it may surprise you to learn that there's a free version, too.
 "Free to air" (FTA) satellite TV delivers thousands of channels of broadcast content via satellite to consumers all over the world.
 Read all about it, and also, learn about the Free Satellite TV on PC scam you should avoid.